magland/mountainfileserver/README.md

 Try this:

-> prv upload [file_name] localhost
+> prv-upload [file_name] localhost

-> prv locate [file_name]
+> prv-locate [file_name]

-> prv create [file_name] test.prv
+> prv-create [file_name] test.prv

-> prv restore test.prv test2.file
+> prv-restore test.prv test2.file

 Now, test2.file should have the same content as [file_name]

 The significance is that if you send somebody the .prv file, then they can restore it on their end.
 Of course they don't have access to your local machine.
-So you would need to replace localhost by, say, datalaboratory, which is is the name of a server that is publicly accessible.
+So you would need to replace localhost by, say, datalaboratory, which is the name of a server that is publicly accessible.

 In general, prv may be configured (via prv.json) to point to other servers (for example your own that you have set up).